LimJiaEarn/PersonalFinanceCalendar/README.md

 ## Introduction

 This project is a inspired by the numerous excel financial trackers available online but lack personalisation and customisability.
-Your finances are recorded on [Accounting Rows](https://github.com/LimJiaEarn/PersonalFinanceTracker/blob/main/README.md#accounting-rows)
+Your finances are recorded on [Accounting Rows](https://github.com/LimJiaEarn/PersonalFinanceTracker/blob/main/README.md#accounting-rows) where they can be summed (more features such as calculating %, savings will be added).
+The design mimics a calendar for a more aesthetic interface with 2 [themes](https://github.com/LimJiaEarn/PersonalFinanceTracker/blob/main/README.md#themes) to choose from

-This tracker is inspired by numerous excel trackers but lack customisability for different users such as students/working adults.
-Henceforth this script is designed with customisability as its highest priority.
-The design follows closely to a Calendar

-You are highly recommended to read the customisation guide to fully utilise the customisation features built in this program.
+You are highly recommended to read the customisation guide to fully utilise the customisation features built in this program!

 ## Samples / Examples
 <br /><br />